standardebooks/manual/8-typography.rst

 		<p>They took the twelve-thirty train.</p>

 #.
-Times written in words followed by “a.m.” or “p.m.” are set with a regular space between the time and “a.m.” or “p.m.”.
+Times written in words followed by :string:`a.m.` or :string:`p.m.` are set with a regular space between the time and :string:`a.m.` or :string:`p.m.`.

 	.. code:: html

 		<p>She wasn’t up till seven <abbr class="time eoc">a.m.</abbr></p>

 #.
 Military times that are spelled out (for example, in dialog) are set with dashes.
-Leading zeros are spelled out as “oh”.
+Leading zeros are spelled out as :string:`oh`.

 	.. code:: html